 Plant Register, this contains all hardware assets associated with information processing, such as PC’s, servers, monitors, communications equipment etc, and is reviewed on an annual basis.

-Brainware Spider, system is used to store all Software Assets, such as licenses, maintenance agreements and software license audit data, and is reviewed on an annual basis.
+Snow Asset Management (SAM) is used to store all Software Assets, such as licenses, maintenance agreements and software license audit data, and is reviewed on an annual basis.

 Vodafone Corporate Online (VCOL) system is used to manage TfGM’s company mobile phones and services, billing.
 Order of new devices, manage SIMs and connections, track orders and monitor usage, and is reviewed on renew of contract.